-What, I ask you, could follow that?
-Clearly, only that sailor-suited honey bun and all-round cockeyed optimist from Little Rock, A.R.K. — little Nellie/Kelli.
+What could follow that?
+Clearly only that sailor-suited honey bun and all-round cockeyed optimist from Little Rock, Arkansas—little Nellie.
 That O'Hara snagged this is all the more miraculous since South Pacific, a staple in summer stock and "the provinces," hasn't been back to Broadway in 59 years — not since Mary Martin suited up for the Richard Rodgers–Oscar Hammerstein II–Joshua Logan Pulitzer Prize winner.

 Not to put undue pressure on the revival that Bartlett Sher brought to the Vivian Beaumont Theater, but it's the only Broadway show ever to win Tonys in all four acting categories: O'Hara, Paulo Szot, Danny Burstein and a debuting Loretta Ables Sayre have inherited the roles that were winners for Martin, Ezio Pinza, Myron McCormick and Juanita Hall.
 O'Hara takes these giant steps in logical stride: "I feel my work's autobiographical because everything I do leads up to the next thing.
 I did The Light in the Piazza, which was very ingenue-y.
 Then I did Babe, which is very me — even though the voice wasn't, necessarily.
 Babe was not a soprano, and I was belting.
 If you're spunky, it means you're a belter in musical-theatre lore, and if you're sweet and innocent, then you're a soprano.